-Located in the south of Termeno, Rochi extends on a slope covered by vineyards.
+Located in the south of Termeno, Ronchi is located on a slope covered by vineyards.

-Located at 318 m a.s.l., Ronchi has got some 140 inhabitants and has its own fire brigade, like it is usual in almost all South Tyrolean villages.
-Underneath the village on the Wine Road, there is the S. Valentino church with its late-Roman steeple and respective cemetery.
+Located at 318 m a.s.l., Ronchi has about 140 inhabitants and has its own fire brigade, like it is usual in almost all South Tyrolean villages.
+Below the village on the Wine Road, there is the S. Valentino Church with its late-Roman steeple and respective cemetery.
 Situated only a short walk from Termeno, Ronchi provides tranquillity and a great view on the landscape characterised by vineyards, down on Termeno and the Bassa Atesina.